 Investors in the Global Notes who are Participants in DTC's system may hold their interests therein directly through DTC or indirectly through organizations (including Euroclear and Clearstream) which are Participants in such system.
 Investors in the Global Notes who are not Participants may hold their interests therein indirectly through organizations (including Euroclear and Clearstream) which are Participants in such system.
-All interests in a Global Note, including those held through Euroclear or Clearstream, may be subject to the procedures and requirements of such systems.
+All interests in a Global Note, including those held through Euroclear or Clearstream, may be subject to the procedures and requirements of DTC.
+Those interests held through Euroclear or Clearstream may also be subject to the procedures and requirements of such systems.
 The laws of some states require that certain Persons take physical delivery in definitive form of securities that they own.
 Consequently, the ability to transfer beneficial interests in a Global Note to such Persons will be limited to that extent.
 Because DTC can act only on behalf of Participants, which in turn act on behalf of Indirect Participants, the ability of a Person having beneficial interests in a Global Note to pledge such interests to Persons that do not participate in the DTC system, or otherwise take actions in respect of such interests, may be affected by the lack of a physical certificate evidencing such interests.